EsdrasRamos/name_of_app/README.md

 # README
-Complete Ruby on Rails developer
-This README would normally document whatever steps are necessary to get the application up and running.
+First repo on the Complete Ruby on Rails developer course with udemy This README would normally document whatever steps are necessary to get the application up and running.